Sustainscapes/EllenbergBasedBiodiversity/README.md

 library(crew)
 ```

-After this we run with targets a modified version of our prior
+After this we run with targets a modified version of our prior workflow
+to include a precomputed lookup table instead of a modeled one

 ``` r
 targets::tar_option_set(